lithium-tech/duckdb-graphar/README.md

 [Apache GraphAr](https://graphar.apache.org) format.
 It allows you to query vertex and edge tables using SQL, with support for simple filtering.

+### DeepWiki
+A high-level introduction to the DuckDB GraphAr extension, explaining its architecture and key components, as well as a description of the overall system design, major subsystems, and how they integrate to enable SQL querying of Apache GraphAr data through DuckDB is contained in the [DeepWiki](https://deepwiki.com/lithium-tech/duckdb-graphar)

 ### Dependencies

 This extension requires the following dependencies: